amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 ## Creating the Todo model with Mongoose

-It is show time!
+It's show time!
 All the above was setup and preparation for this moment.
 Let bring the API to life.

 Create a `models` directory and a `Todo.js` model: